qgis/QGIS-Documentation/docs/user_manual/working_with_vector/attribute_table.rst

 * The |openTable| :sup:`Table view`, displays values of multiple features in a tabular mode, each row representing a feature and each column a field.
-* And the |formView| :sup:`Form view` shows :ref:`feature identifiers
+* The |formView| :sup:`Form view` shows :ref:`feature identifiers
   <maptips>` in a first panel and displays only the attributes of the clicked
   identifier in the second one.
+  There is a pull-down menu at the top of the first panel where the "identifier" can be specified using an attribute (:guilabel:`Column preview`) or an :guilabel:`Expression`.
+  The pull-down also includes the last 10 expressions for re-use.
-Form view uses the layer fields configuration (see :ref:`vector_attributes_menu`).
+  Form view uses the layer fields configuration
+  (see :ref:`vector_attributes_menu`).
   You can browse through the feature identifiers with the arrows on the bottom of the first panel.
 Once you markered the feature in yellow in the list it